Artist: Hana Rafee

 We are so glad you are interested in participating in Gulabi Stories: A South Asian Healing Initiative -- where written and oral storytelling will be used to address and unpack topics and themes that are unspoken, invisible, and often a stigma in our South Asian diaspora and immigrant/ refugee communities.

-The stories we gather from this project will be shared on a website (with the participants' consent) where visitors can come to read and listen to our stories to help create healing and awareness, and to destigmatize sensitive topics.
-If you are interested in contributing or simply finding out more about sharing your story, we would love to have you participate.
+The stories we gather from this project are gradually being shared on our website page "Our Stories" (with the participants' consent) where visitors can come to read and listen to our stories to help create healing and awareness, and to destigmatize sensitive topics.
+If you are interested in contributing or simply finding out more about future opportunities, we would love to have you complete this short Google form.

 With your beautiful contributions, we will build on the existing work being done by leaders, advocates, storytellers, survivors, community members, and organizations working with the larger South Asian diasporas.
 At the same time, we hope to create a uniquely safe, inclusive, and intentional space to have these conversations, thus building empathy and bridging the gaps across generations, one story at a time!
 The objective is to diversify and shift the narratives about one’s health, healing, body, and identity journey for South Asian immigrants, refugees, and asylum-seekers.